 The first step is the design the form.
 You can see that we have our ten DM area words set out to populate with values.
 We also have a T$ for transmitting.
 This will show what we are sending to the PLC.
 The RXD$ will show what the response will be from the PLC.

 The MSComm is used to communicate through the serial ports of the computer.
-The following is the settings for the communication port.
+The following are the settings for the communication port.

 Here is the VB6 code for the program: